jfengg3/rp-exam-downloader/README.md

 ## Description
 ##### Inspired by [NUS Exams Downloader](https://github.com/nusmodifications/nus-exams-downloader)

-RP Exam Downloader is a lightweight software that is designed with the idea in mind, "fast and straightforward".
+RP Exam Downloader is a lightweight software designed to ease the process of downloading papers from the intranet.

-Students can download past years paper with their **login** credentials and **module** code.
+Students can download past years paper with their **RP login** credentials and **module** code.

 ![Imgur](https://i.imgur.com/jiJPNB0.png)